MEI Travel Banner Ad

 Where Do You Find Shore Excursion Suggestions?

 Each cruise line has its own list of shore excursion options with provided descriptions and usually customer ratings.
 You can take comfort in knowing that these shore excursion vendors are vetted by the cruise line.
-Further, the list of offerings may change from time to time based on cruisers’ feedback.

-If you are looking for suggestions on the most popular activities in each port of call, there are several cruise blogs and vlogs out there that offer shore excursion reviews.
-You can also find feedback from travelers on sites like TripAdvisor, Cruise Critic, or Facebook groups.
-Odds are there is someone out there who has taken the exact shore excursion that you are considering and has posted their thoughts online about it.
+If you are looking for suggestions on the most popular activities in each port of call, there are several cruise blogs and vlogs out there.
+You can also find feedback from travelers on sites like TripAdvisor, Cruise Critic, Facebook groups, or your favorite social media platform.
+Odds are there is someone out there who has taken the exact shore excursion that you are considering and has posted their thoughts about it.

 What Type of Shore Excursion Do You Want to Book?